scalameta/metals/docs/installation.md

 scalacOptions += "-Yrangepos"
 ```

-As soon as you exit the sbt shell you need to re-run `semanticdbEnable` next
-time you open sbt.

 ## Start editing
 Open your project in VSCode (`code .` from your terminal) and open a Scala file;
 the server will now start.